itssamuelrowe/binarystars/content/variables-values-and-data-types/working-with-reference-types.md

 Car car = new Car();
 ```

-Remember that a reference variable doesn’t actually store an object.
+Remember that a reference variable doesn't actually store an object.
 It stores only the reference to an object in memory.
 As a result, two or more
 variables can refer to the same object.